The Shift Operator Calculus for Stationary Time Series Analysis: Preliminaries

 A stationary process represented as a linear combination of white noise processes $\epsilon_t$, as in the Wold decomposition, is called a moving average ($MA$) process.
 As per the theorem above, a purely linearly non-deterministic stationary process always has a moving average representation.
 A representation of a stationary process $X_t$ based on a linear combination of past random variables $X_{t-j}$ for $j > 0$ is called an autoregressive ($AR$) representation.
 An $AR$ represenation is not always guaranteed, and the following notion of invertibility tells us when an $AR$ representation is possible for a given stationary process.
+We list multiple definitions of invertibility starting with the simpler one.